 "Final Peace" - one of the last Aura View paintings Vincent created - is a dreamlike vision of his family's reunion in Heaven.

-We would rather imagine, that while working in the Berkshires beneath a waning full Harvest Moon,
+We the curators, like to imagine that while working in the Berkshires beneath a waning full Harvest Moon,

 Vincent was suddenly lifted up to Heaven on the wings of his guiding spirits.

 There were two full moons in the month of October, 1974.
 The first on the 1st was the full Harvest Moon, and the second on the 31st was the full Hunter's Moon - which was also a Halloween Blue Moon on All Saints' Day (Nov.
 1).